abidshaikh1941/tapin/README.md

 # tapin
 Bachelor's final year project with team size of three person.
-On demand intra-city courier delivery Android application with firebase mobile authentication.
-Project wasn't completed fully due to coronavirus pandamic but we learned a lot on android development platform android studio. fireApp1 - is the user side application fireApp2 - is the driver side application backend - consist of admin panel to view the status of application.
+Tapn is an on-demand intra-city courier delivery Android application with firebase mobile authentication and backend consisting of php & mysql.
+Unfortunatelt Project wasn't completed fully due to coronavirus pandamic but we learned a lot. fireApp2 - is the user side application, fireApp1 - is the driver side application, Tapin - consist of backend scripts written in php and mysql database ddl script and admin panel to control the application.